digihunch/orthweb/docs/deployment/infrastructure.md

 - CIDR blocks of the web and dicom client to whitelist
 - Whether or not to ship docker log to Cloud Watch and retention period

 In most cases, users at least need to update the provider tag and site name.
+Read the full document for input variables [here](https://github.com/digihunch/orthweb/blob/main/terraform/README.md).

 ## Terraform Plan
 We plan the deployment with command: